Comparing Disneyland & Disney World

 To Hop or Not to Hop

-Note: With our without the hopper, Disneyland’s tickets are less expensive than Disney World’s.
+Note: With or without the hopper, Disneyland’s tickets are less expensive than Disney World’s.

 The classic Disneyland Hotel is a celebration of Walt and his park.
 Beach-themed Paradise Pier is the most casual.
 The Grand Californian is the most luxurious and connects directly to California Adventure.

 The caveat is that they are all fairly small budget hotels; several are local and very retro.
 And they are some of the pricier budget hotels you’ll ever book.
-If you want bigger, more upscale options like a Hyatt or Wyndham you’ll be further away (no big deal if you have a car).
+If you want bigger, more upscale options like a Hyatt or Wyndham you’ll be further away.

 Pin it for later!